BUILDING SERVICES ENGINEERING TECHNICIAN APPRENTICESHIP

 • Internal Environment and Comfort B

 The module introduces the concept of comfort in a building indoor environment in terms of the thermal, lighting and acoustics.
 It examines the parameters that affect each of the areas of comfort, how these parameters are affected by the external environment, and it introduces ways of satisfying comfort requirements.
 Awareness of sustainability and carbon footprint considerations are embedded in the teaching and assessment.
 The course work provides students the opportunity for practical application of theory in a group work setting, develop independent learning, project management with implementation of health and safety risk management.
-Assessment methods: Coursework (50%); Exam (50%)
+Assessment methods: Coursework (50%); Exam (50%).

 • Heating and Ventilation Design

 The module introduces heating and ventilation systems in buildings.
 On heating systems, focus is on LPHW systems operation and controls, efficiency, heat generators, DHW, heat emitters, pipe sizing, heat recovery and heat networks.
 Sustainable and low carbon heat generation systems such as heat pumps, CHPs, and solar thermal for LPHW systems are covered.
 On ventilation, mechanical (active) and natural (passive) ventilation systems along with their requirements, design considerations, system components, and sizing are considered.
 The innovative and design aspects of the module ensure use of intellectual skills for energy efficient, sustainable heating and ventilation system design towards net zero.
-Assessment methods: 100% coursework.
+Assessment method: 100% coursework.

 Careers